hyperspike/valkey_fdw/README.md

 Usage
 -----

-The following parameters can be set on a Redis foreign server:
+The following parameters can be set on a Valkey foreign server:

-address:	The address or hostname of the Redis server.
+address:	The address or hostname of the Valkey server.
 	 	Default: 127.0.0.1

-port:		The port number on which the Redis server is listening.
+port:		The port number on which the Valkey server is listening.
      		Default: 6379

-The following parameters can be set on a Redis foreign table:
+The following parameters can be set on a Valkey foreign table:

-database:	The numeric ID of the Redis database to query.
+database:	The numeric ID of the Valkey database to query.
 	  	Default: 0

 (9.2 and later) tabletype: can be 'hash', 'list', 'set' or 'zset'